rxu0112/RAG-information-flow/readme.md

 # Procedure

-The `preprocessed_data` folder contains the SQuAD2.0, Hotpot, and MS MARCO datasets.
+The `preprocessed_data` folder contains preprocessed versions of the SQuAD2.0, HotpotQA, and MS MARCO datasets, formatted to be compatible with our codebase.

 The `proposed` folder contains the implementation scripts for our proposed methods.
 It includes: